MahmoudSayed216/UNet-Assignment/readme.md

 the network with level 3 connections got the worst scores.

+## Masks Quality Observations

-one more observations is that the masks of the network with full connections look more coherent, connected, and well detailed around the object, and it assigned correct classes per objec. whereas the masks of networks with lower connections have chunky and flawed masks as well as some wrong classes due to the loss of information
+one more observations is that the masks of the network with full connections look more coherent, connected, and well detailed around the object, and it assigned correct classes per objec.

+whereas the masks of networks with lower connections have chunky and flawed masks as well as some wrong classes due to the loss of information.